openstack/swift/doc/source/overview_stats.rst

 Access logs
 ***********

 Access logs are the proxy server logs.
+Rackspace uses syslog-ng to redirect the proxy log output to an hourly log file.
+For example, a proxy request that is made on August 4, 2010 at 12:37 gets logged in a file named 2010080412.
+This allows easy log rotation and easy per-hour log processing.

 ******************
 Storage stats logs